 - (1) Fair value does not differ significantly from their book value. - (2) Corresponds to investments in mutual funds with price quotation.
 The fair value was determined based on unadjusted quoted prices (Level 1) in the markets where those financial instruments trade.
-The net gains (losses) for the years ended December 31, 2012 and 2011 for these instruments are disclosed as "Interest on assets" in the Statements of Comprehensive Income. - (3) Their fair value, considering unadjusted quoted prices (Level 1) for Negotiable Obligations and interest rates offered to the Company (Level 3) for the other financial loans, at the end of year, as appropriate, amounted to 17,238, 12,264 and 7,423 as of December 31, 2012 and 2011, and January 1, 2011, respectively.
+The net gains (losses) for the three-month periods ended March 31, 2013 and 2012 for these instruments are disclosed as "Interest on assets" in the Statements of Comprehensive Income. - (3) Their fair value, considering unadjusted quoted prices (Level 1) for Negotiable Obligations and interest rates offered to the Company (Level 3) for the other financial loans, at the end of period or year, as appropriate, amounted to 20,060 and 17,238 as of March 31, 2013 and December 31, 2012, respectively.